 SGNIPS

-SGNIPS is a fictional term, which would sound like the most (in)famous MIPS, the real CPU / Core benchmarking index.
+SGNIPS is a fictional term, which would sound like the most (in)famous MIPS (mega instructions per second).

 SGNIPS is intended for a Crobots benchmarking test only.